matrix-org/sliding-sync/api.md

 - We may want to add an `initial: true|false` flag to the room response to let clients know if these timeline events are live or not, else it's hard to know if a room genuinely had 20 timeline events immediately or if they came in via a sliding window request.
 This is important for clients to decide whether or not to show an "unread" indicator (not to be confused with unread notifications).
 - Sync v3 has no `prev_batch` to request earlier messages.
 It is intended that clients will use the earliest event ID they know in a timeline and pass that into `/messages` to request earlier messages.
 This should work regardless of the sort order (topological/streaming) as the server tags each event ID with both a topological ordering and a stream ordering (so the `since` token doesn't encode more useful information).
 - We should definitely try to reconcile `/sync` and `/messages` ordering, as it's crazy that it's different today.
 If we made both streaming, this would allow the server to encode even more useful information in timeline gaps like "here's the latest 20 events, oh and there are 700 events in the gap".
 The sync v3 server does not remember client state when the connection is closed (e.g after 30min of inactivity) but the client _does_ remember state.
 It's possible for the client to send a request to the server along the lines of "In room !foo get me 20 events earlier than $foo and tell me how many events until I reach $bar."
 In this case, `$bar` was received on an earlier now dead connection and `$foo` is the first event in the current connection.
 Knowing how big the gap is can aid clients in deciding whether to continue backfilling or not.
+- When this is made into an MSC we _really really really_ should devise data flow diagrams for an Appendix section to say things like "given server state X and request Y, the response is Z".
+This will greatly improve the quality of implementations.